GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_api.rst

     reduce_flats.files.extend(flats)
     reduce_flats.runr()

-GNIRS data is affected by a "odd-even" effect where alternate rows in the GNIRS science array have gains that differ by approximately 10 percent.
+GNIRS data are affected by a "odd-even" effect where alternate rows in the GNIRS science array have gains that differ by approximately 10 percent.
 When you run ``normalizeFlat`` in interactive mode you can clearly see the two levels.